Atem18/atemlire/_pages/contact.md

 permalink: /contact/
 ---

-Hi, if you want more info on me or to hire me : contact at atemlire dot io
+Hi, if you want more info on me or to hire me : contact at atemlire dot com